rahmedy/Alan-AI/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-To installrun the following command:
+To install run the following command:
 ``` npm i ```
 ## Use
 for users with disabailtys